Resources for Identifying, Developing, and Effectively Using Pre-Work

 Tools for Video and Interactive Module Production

-- Tablet monitor with stylus – draw on your slides while you narrate
+Other options include: Tablet monitor with stylus – draw on your slides while you narrate, iPad apps, and Blackboard Quizzes.

-- Many more… Contact the CFE for ideas based on your needs
+Contact the cfe [at] gwu [dot] edu (CFE) for ideas based on your needs.